 Amos met them at the door, shirtless, holding a towel and cigarette.
 He told them Mrs. Amos had taken cocaine and died in the night, Porcasi testified. ``He said, `She’s laying in the next room _ cold as a mackerel.‴

-Porcasi said Amos asked him to hold a bag for him.
-Porcasi took it home and found inside a syringe with no needle, a sports jacket and a foul-smelling hotel washcloth with a unrecognizable substance on it.
+Porcasi said that after Amos asked them to take the bag from the hotel, he took it home and found inside a syringe with no needle, a sports jacket and a foul-smelling hotel washcloth with a unrecognizable substance on it.

 He said Amos picked the bag up the next day and told him the syringe was for saline solution.

 Wayne County Medical Examiner Dr. Sawait Kanluen testified Mrs. Amos had a ``tremendous″ amount of cocaine in her body _ 15 times the amount typically seen in a cocaine overdose.
 He pronounced her death a homicide.